dotnet/aspnetcore/src/Components/Samples/BlazorServerApp/wwwroot/css/open-iconic/README.md

 </svg>
 ```

 Sizing icons only needs basic CSS.
-All the icons are in a square format, so just set the `<svg>` tag with equal width and height dimensions.
+All the icons are in a square format, so set the `<svg>` tag with equal width and height dimensions.

 ```
 .icon {